urbonegi/ethereum_workshop/workshop_tutorial.md

 Once in the MetaMask wallet change `Main Network` at the drop down at the top right corner: select `Custom RPC`.
 Then create new network by entering Ganache RPC: `http://127.0.0.1:7545`.
 Once saved - local testing account index 0 should be visible in the dashboard.
+You can add other accounts to the MetaMask from your Ganache dev-accounts list (first two accounts are worth adding to MetaMask to best demonstrate this tutorial example).

 ## Smart Contract workshop

 ### What the Smart Contract will do?
 TBC

-### Event Smart Contract code
+### EventTickets Smart Contract code
 * Create in file in contracts directory for your first Smart Contract:
 `contracts/EventTickets.sol`.
 Type in code as follows:
 ```solidity